Arthrosamid®

 How soon will it work?

 The integration of the Arthrosamid into the knee lining commences around a week to two weeks after the procedure, and completes over a period of several weeks thereafter, though it could take up to three months for this to complete.
 The effect of the Arthrosamid in relieving pain is gradual, therefore.
+Mr Platt has observed that patients reporting the best response to Arthrosamid have noticed improvement within a week of the procedure.

 Patients are advised to avoid high impact activities in the first two weeks after the procedure.